kdrag0n/kdrag0n.dev/content/privacy-policy.md

 No cookies are used on this website.

+## Google Play Store

+If you download and install any of our apps from the Google Play Store, the following information will be collected and saved periodically as you use the installed software.
+The information is stored on a server hosted on [Vultr](https://www.vultr.com/legal/privacy/) and proxied by Cloudflare.

+- Package name of the app
+- Version code of the app
+- Licensing status reported by the Google Play Store
+- Current time and date
+- Irreversible hash of a unique device identifier
+- User ID reported by the Google Play Store
+- IP address
+- Whether the user is licensed to use the app

+This information is used solely to enforce the [Terms of Service]({{< relref "terms-of-service" >}}), for anti-abuse and debugging purposes.

+Additionally, the path and IP address of each request is saved in the server logs for diagnostic, anti-abuse, and debugging purposes.
+Server logs are purged after 14 days.

 ## Exclusive content

 The exclusive content server at [patreon.kdrag0n.dev](https://patreon.kdrag0n.dev/) is a dynamic application server hosted on [Vultr](https://www.vultr.com/legal/privacy/) and proxied by Cloudflare.

-If you download and install exclusive software from the server, the following information will be collected and saved when you download a file:, and a subset of the information will be collected and saved periodically as you use the installed software:
+If you download and install exclusive software from the server, the following information will be collected and saved when you download a file, and a subset of the information will be collected and saved periodically as you use the installed software:

 - The ID of the Patreon user, grant link, or purchase that you accessed it with
 - Name and checksum of the file you downloaded